 To automatically insert special characters (such as hyphens, slashes, or parentheses) in the midst of a text or numeric item's data, position the cursor wherever you want the first character of the item to appear.
-Press ! for the first character, enter an item number at the top of the screen, and draw an edit picture by typing Xs or 9s for any additional characters you want to display.
+Press 1 for the first character, enter an item number at the top of the screen, and draw an edit picture by typing Xs or 9s for any additional characters you want to display.
 Type the special character wherever you want it to appear in the midst of the edit picture.
 For instance, you might store a phone number as a 10-digit numeric item.
-To insert parentheses around the area code and a hyphen between the exchange and the number, you could enter this edit picture: (!99)999-999.
+To insert parentheses around the area code and a hyphen between the exchange and the number, your edit picture could look like this: